Jeremy Warmsley

-Jeremy Warmsley is a London-based musician and composer.
+Jeremy Warmsley is a London-based musician, composer and film producer.

 Biography

 From 2005 to 2009, he worked as a solo artist, recording two albums for Transgressive Records and touring with Regina Spektor and The Shins.
 Since 2009 he has worked with his wife Elizabeth Sankey as Summer Camp, releasing three albums on the Moshi Moshi label.

 In 2014, he composed his first soundtrack, with Summer Camp, for Charlie Lyne's Beyond Clueless.
 Since then he has gone on to score several more of Charlie Lyne's films as well as Simon Amstell's mockumentary Carnage.